QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 A collection of `key: value` pairs, where each key is the type of the entrypoints specified and each values is either a single entrypoint or an array of entrypoints.
 An entrypoint is an object with the following keys:
 * adapter — Language adapter to use for this entrypoint
 * value — Points to an implementation of the entrypoint.
-Can be in either of the following forms:
+For the default JVM language adapter, this can be in either of the following forms:
     * `my.package.MyClass` — A class to be instantiated and used
     * `my.package.MyClass::thing` — A static field containing an instance of the entrypoint or a method handle for entrypoints that are functional interfaces